 Last Updated on July 27, 2022 by Michelle Ball

-When the hearing occurs, many schools do not even bring any live witness testimony to the hearing (this is a whole different evidentiary issue), and the panel evaluating the matter is made of school district employees already biased against the student.
+When the hearing occurs, many schools do not even bring any live witness testimony to the hearing (this is a whole different evidentiary issue), and the expulsion panel evaluating the matter is made of school district employees already biased against the student.
 Does this sound like a fair system?
-Regardless, it is the system that exists for students and their parents to face.
+Regardless, it is the expulsion system that exists for students and their parents to face.

 Additionally, district expulsion panels seem to believe they are limited in what they can do as far as punishment, to full expulsion or, at best, suspended expulsion.
 Student expulsion panels often do not think outside a very punitive box.
 Sometimes expulsion panels do find students innocent, but it is a stacked deck, with presumed guilt when a student walks in to an expulsion hearing.